QuantEcon/lecture-python-advanced.myst/lectures/BCG_incomplete_mkts.md

 sits at the red dot in the above graph.

-This contrasts sharply with the *unqualified* Modigliani-Miller theorem descibed in the complete markets model in the lecture {doc}`BCG_complete_mkts <BCG_complete_mkts>` .
+This contrasts sharply with the *unqualified* Modigliani-Miller theorem descibed in the complete markets model in the lecture {doc}`BCG_complete_mkts <BCG_complete_mkts>`.

 There the **market’s** financial structure was indeterminate.

 These things bear some more thought and exploration.

-So we will do some calculations designed to ferret out a sense in which the equilibrium $(k,b) = (K,B)$ outcome at the red dot in the above graph is **stable**.
+So we will do some calculations  to ferret out a sense in which the equilibrium $(k,b) = (K,B)$ outcome at the red dot in the above graph is **stable**.

-IN particular, we’ll explore the consequences of some choices of
+In particular, we’ll explore the consequences of some choices of
 $b=B$ that deviate from the red dot and ask whether firm
 $\zeta$ would want to remain at that $b$.